abdelkimo/or-tools/doc_sources/MANUAL/source/manual/arc_routing.rst

 ..  _chapter_arc_routing_with_constraints:

-Arc Routing  Problems with constraints: the cumulative chinese postman problem
+Arc Routing  Problems with constraints: the Cumulative Chinese Postman Problem
 ======================================================================================

 ..  only:: draft

+    ..  only:: html

         Arc Routing Problems (ARP) consist in problems where you must serve/visit arcs and/or edges in a graph/network.
+        In contrast to Node Routing Problems (NRP, see the chapter :ref:`chapter_tsp_with_constraints`) and Vehicle Routing Problems (VRP, see the chapter :ref:`chapter_vrp_with_constraints`), ARP deals with non-complete graphs and good or optimal solutions often require to visit an edge/arc several times.

+    ..  raw:: latex

+        Arc Routing Problems (ARP) consist in problems where you must serve/visit arcs and/or edges in a graph/network.
-    In contrast to Node Routing Problems (NRP, see XXX) and Vehicle Routing Problems (VRP, see XXX), ARP deals with non-complete graphs and solutions often require to visit an edge/arc several times.
+        In contrast to Node Routing Problems (NRP, see chapter~\ref{manual/TSP:chapter-tsp-with-constraints}) and Vehicle Routing Problems (VRP, see chapter~\ref{manual/VRP:chapter-vrp-with-constraints}), ARP deals with non-complete graphs and good or optimal solutions often require to visit an edge/arc several times.

+    All ARP can be modelled as NRP [#NRP_as_ARPs]_: basically, replace each edge/arc by a node and link two nodes if two edges/arcs are adjacent [Laporte1997]_.
+As our RL model is node based, we theoretically can solve any ARP with it but remember that no universal model exist.
+In this chapter, we'll model an ARP for which our model is well-suited: the *Cumulative Chinese Postman Problem* (CCPP).

+    ..  [#NRP_as_ARPs] The contrary is not true.
+Do you see why?

+    ..
+[Laporte1997] G. Laporte, *Modeling and solving several classes of arc routing problems as traveling salesman problems*, Computers & Operations Research, Volume 24, Issue 11, 1997, pp 1057-1061.

-    ..  topic:: Why is it not always paying of to transform an ARP into a NRP?
+    ..  topic:: Why is it not always paying off to transform an ARP into a NRP?

         You always can transform an ARP into a NRP but it is not necessarily the best move to do.